tomkotterer/ah_assignment_reporting/README.md

 "# ah_assignment_reporting"

-Steps to create the automated test in CircleCI with reporting
+Steps to create the automated test in CircleCI with reporting using the Newman orb

 Postman
 1. Documented the API-calls to the collection